thedynamiclinker/sudocode/bin/whoami.md

 0: Ever find yourself procrastinating from what you're "supposed" to be doing because you're in some book or site or paper reading about those things?

 1: No. Not these days.
-Once or twice--
+Once or twice in the pa--

 0: If you had a fully paid scholarship for four years of study and that list was your curriculum, would you be excited to learn it?